truecharts/website/src/content/docs/platforms/SCALE/guides/getting-started.md

 ---
 title: Getting Started with TrueCharts on TrueNAS SCALE
+sidebar:
-sidebar_position: 2
+  order: 2
 ---

 # Getting Started with TrueCharts

 Below you'll find recommended steps to go from a blank or fresh TrueNAS SCALE installation to using TrueCharts with the best possible experience and performance as determined by the TrueCharts team.
 It does not replace the application specific guides and/or specific guides on certain subjects (PVCs, VPN, linking apps, etc) either, so please continue to check the app specific documentation and the TrueNAS SCALE specific guides we've provided on this website.
-If more info is needed about `TrueNAS SCALE` please check out our [introduction to SCALE](https://truecharts.org/manual/SCALE/guides/scale-intro) page.
+If more info is needed about `TrueNAS SCALE` please check out our [introduction to SCALE](/platforms/scale/guides/scale-intro) page.

 ## Requirements

 - TrueCharts apps share computing resources with your system.
-Please review our [recommended system requirements](https://truecharts.org/manual/SCALE/systemrequirements/).
+Please review our [recommended system requirements](/platforms/scale/systemrequirements/).
 - Your apps dataset needs to be large enough to store the containers, configuration files, snapshots, and other persistent volume (PVC) data.
-You can always configure [additional storage](https://truecharts.org/manual/SCALE/guides/add-storage) using HDD pools (e.g. downloads folder) for specific apps later.
+You can always configure [additional storage](/platforms/scale/guides/add-storage) using HDD pools (e.g. downloads folder) for specific apps later.
 - Make sure your SCALE installation has a working storage pool that you'd like to use for TrueCharts.
 [Read more](https://www.truenas.com/docs/scale/scaletutorials/storage/) in the SCALE tutorial.
 - Make sure you have a working Internet connection and can reach `https://github.com`, `https://truecharts.org`, and `https://tccr.io` from the host system.
 - Ensure your system time is up to date and you've chosen your preferred timezone in your [SCALE settings](https://www.truenas.com/docs/scale/scaleuireference/systemsettings/generalsettingsscreens/#localization).
 Apps you install will default to this timezone.